Concrete bus shelters in Canberra: Iconic status

 In 2021 the ACT Chapter of the Australian Institute of Architects awarded the bus shelter design the Sir Roy Grounds Award for Enduring Architecture.
 In issuing the award, the Institute described the shelters as 'a remarkable design for a functional pre-cast concrete shelter, with a radical cylindrical form and fibreglass windows, suggesting space-age technology' and stated that the 'architectural integrity and enduring quality of the design is evident through its simplicity, functionality, and materiality'.

-Despite their iconic status, none of the concrete bus shelters have been heritage listed.
-Dr Hanna Jaireth, a member of the ACT Heritage Council, noted in 2016 that the shelters would qualify for heritage listing in the future if "they were to become rare and endangered".
+Dr Hanna Jaireth, a member of the ACT Heritage Council, noted in 2016 that, under the criteria used at that time, the shelters would only qualify for heritage listing in the future if "they were to become rare and endangered".
+The criteria were adjusted in early 2026, with the ACT's Minister for Heritage issuing guidance to prioritise protecting modernist heritage places.
+In line with this change, the ACT Heritage Council provisionally added the bus shelters to the ACT Heritage Register April 2026 and sought public feedback ahead of a final decision.
+The shelters were put on the heritage register in August 2026.
+The heritage listing does not require Transport Canberra to change how it manages the shelters, and they can continue to be relocated and modified.